 7. Cost, Reservation, and Payment

-The fee of Holy Union was determined and approved by the Church Board of Open Table MCC.
-The fee has been determined as fair and equitable between the couple and the Church.
+The fee of Holy Union is regularly reviewed, determined and approved by the Church Board of Open Table MCC.
+The fee has been determined as fair and equitable between the couple and the Church, putting into consideration all logistical and circumstantial details.
+We appraise the fee and other costs with due consideration, logical reasons, and within a sense of justice and fairness.
 The fee is received in our official bank account and together with all the other donations, offerings, tithes and pledges – are pooled together and are used for the ministry and operations of Open Table MCC.

 In this sense, the couple actually shares and contributes to the ministry of the Church.

 - Standard Wedding Fee in our chapel and NCR: PhP 6,800

 - For Weddings outside Metro Manila but within GMA: PhP 7,800.00